ElsaYilinWang/DECI-EmailAutomationTool/Troubleshooting.md

 Location: The template must be in the Drafts folder of your default Outlook account (the one shown at the bottom of the app).

-Is it still a draft?
-Make sure you haven't accidentally sent or deleted the draft email.

 Issue: "This method can't be used with an inline response mail item" Error
 Symptom: The application shows this error when trying to send emails.

 Cause: This happens if the draft email was last viewed in Outlook's main reading pane instead of a separate window, which puts it in a read-only state.

-Solution: This bug has been fixed in version v1.3 and newer.
+Solution: This bug has been fixed in version v1.4 and newer.
 Please ensure you have the latest version.

 Section 2: For Developers (Working with the Source Code)
 Issue: ModuleNotFoundError when running python email_app.py
-Symptom: You open a new terminal, activate the environment, but still get ModuleNotFoundError: No module named 'win32com' or 'pythonjsonlogger'.
+Symptom: You run the script from a new terminal and get a ModuleNotFoundError.

-Cause: The required libraries are not installed inside the virtual environment.

-Solution: You must activate the virtual environment and then install the packages.
+Solution: Activate the project's virtual environment and install dependencies first.

 Navigate to the project folder: cd D:\DECI-EmailAutomationTool